Have you had enough? Are you ready to finally stop stressing about money? You’ve come to the right place.

-It creeps into every part of your life and then next thing you know, you’re stressed out, worrying all the time, and not sleeping.
+Money is stressful, and it creeps into every part of your life.
+Then the next thing you know, you’re stressed out, worrying all the time, and not sleeping.

 2. Give yourself some tough love

 If you’re truly ready to stop stressing about money, it’s time to give yourself some tough love.
 The decisions you made (or that you and your spouse made together) are the ones that led you here.

 Success or fail, it’s all on you!

 No one else is to be blamed for your financial mistakes or choices about money.
 If you wish you had more money, go out and start making more.
 Negotiate a raise.
 Invest in a business coach.

 Apply for another job.
 Offer a new service.

 Stop being frustrated about not getting results, and start doing something to get them.

 Don’t like the path you’ve chosen?
 Change it.
 Tell your boss you’re quitting.
 Tell your spouse you’re going to work with a financial advisor.